Olympus E-M5 vs Pentax K-5 II

 Studio photographers will appreciate that the Pentax K-5 II (unlike the E-M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 and the K-5 II have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 and the K-5 II have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the K-5 II was followed by the Pentax K-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.
+Further information on the features and operation of the E-M5 and K-5 II can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Pentax K-5 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M5 and the Pentax K-5 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.